-Expanding indications for the Genio® system and developing new products is expensive and time-consuming and could divert management's attention away from the Company's core business.
-The Company continues to invest in pursuing additional indications for the Genio® system and in improving the Genio® system to develop next generation versions designed to improve patient comfort, efficacy and convenience.
+Expanding indications for the Genio system and developing new products is expensive and time-consuming and could divert management's attention away from the Company's core business.
+The Company continues to invest in pursuing additional indications for the Genio system and in improving the Genio system to develop next generation versions designed to improve patient comfort, efficacy and convenience.
+For example, the Company recently received FDA approval for an IDE to enable it to initiate a clinical trial, called ACCCESS, to evaluate the use of the Genio system for the treatment of adult patients with moderate-to-severe OSA

 The success of any such product development efforts will depend on several factors, including the Company's ability to do the following:

-- properly identify and anticipate physician and patient needs; - develop and introduce new products and product enhancements in a timely manner; - avoid infringing upon the intellectual property rights of third parties; - obtain necessary licenses from or reach commercial agreements with third parties owning proprietary technologies or solutions; - demonstrate, if required, the safety and efficacy of new products with data from preclinical trials and clinical trials; - obtain the necessary regulatory authorizations and/or certifications for expanded indications, new products or product modifications; - be fully compliant with requirements related to marketing of new devices or modified products; - provide adequate training to potential users of the Company's products; - receive adequate coverage and reimbursement for procedures performed with the Company's products; and - develop an effective and dedicated sales and marketing team.
+- · properly identify and anticipate physician and patient needs; - develop and introduce new products and product enhancements in a timely manner; - avoid infringing upon the intellectual property rights of third parties; - obtain necessary licenses from or reach commercial agreements with third parties owning proprietary technologies or solutions; - demonstrate, if required, the safety and efficacy of new products with data from preclinical trials and clinical trials; - obtain the necessary regulatory authorizations and/or certifications for expanded indications, new products or product modifications; - be fully compliant with requirements related to marketing of new devices or modified products; - provide adequate training to potential users of the Company's products; - receive adequate coverage and reimbursement for procedures performed with the Company's products; and - develop an effective and dedicated sales and marketing team.